 They are essential to maintaining ecosystems across the nation and around the world.
 Pollination sustains plants that provide food and shelter for people and wildlife, medicines for people and animals, and diverse and healthy landscapes, from forests to deserts.
 About one in three bites of food we eat depends on pollinators, and native bees alone provide over $5 billion in crop pollination services every year in the U.S.

 Unfortunately, too many native pollinator populations are in decline.
-The iconic monarch butterfly is currently under consideration for listing under the Endangered Species Act.
+The iconic monarch butterfly is currently under consideration for listing under the Endangered Species Act and the focus of a new multi-state plan for improving its conservation.
 Bumble bees are also declining nationwide, and in 2017 the rusty patched bumble bee was listed as federally endangered.

 Defenders worked to ensure that Congress passed a strong 2018 Farm Bill that maintained conservation funding, programs and provisions that benefit both landowners and wildlife — including pollinators — while preserving existing environmental laws.
 Now, we are working with the federal agencies charged with administering the new Farm Bill, including the USDA Natural Resources Conservation Service, to help ensure that they implement the law in ways that benefit wildlife, including pollinators, as Congress intended.

 Farm Bill programs like the Environmental Quality Incentives Program, Conservation Stewardship Program (CSP), and Conservation Reserve Program (CRP) assist farmers with planting milkweed and other practices that benefit pollinators while keeping working lands working and strengthening rural economies.